Lattice-Automation/icor-codon-optimization/README.md

 - `icor` which consists of 40 DNA sequences optimized by the ICOR optimizer.
 - `naive` which consists of 40 DNA sequences optimized by the naive optimizer.
 - `super_naive`  consists of 40 DNA sequences optimized by the super naive optimizer.
+- `genscript` consists of 40 DNA sequences optimized by the Genscript Gensmart tool.

 ### Tool
 The ICOR tool has been divided into four directories: models, optimizers, resources, and scripts.
 At the base of the directory sits the `run_icor.ipynb` file: an interactive notebook to optimize a sequence utilizing the trained ICOR model.
 Supporting files were used to train, evaluate, and test the ICOR model.
 Descriptions for these can be found below: